maddes8cht/maddes8cht.github.io/docs/_posts/2023-08-16-Unveiling-of-Llama2.md

 ---
 layout: post
-title:  The Unveiling of Llama 2: A Paradigm Shift in AI Models
+title: "The Unveiling of Llama 2: A Paradigm Shift in AI Models"
 ---

 * contents